josemmo/yamipa/README.md

 - `/image download <url> <filename>`: Download an image from a URL and place it in the images directory.
 - `/image place <filename> <width> [<height>]`: Place an image of size `width`x`height` blocks.
 - `/image remove`: Remove a placed image from the world without deleting the image file.
+- `/image remove <radius>`: Remove all placed images in a radius of `radius` blocks around the player.

 ### Permissions
 By default, only server OPs have all plugin permissions granted: